Ryan Molloy: Acting career

 Molloy began his acting career in theatre appearing in a number of dramatic roles, including Los Angeles production of The Picked Cerebrum, and London productions of Betrayal and Shakespeare's The Merchant of Venice and Macbeth.
 In 2003 starred in the West End hit Taboo, playing Steve Strange alongside Boy George and Lyn Paul.
 In 2004, he gained a chorus role in the controversial production of Jerry Springer – The Opera, where Molloy was a member of the original cast at the National Theatre, and went on to play the parts of the transvestite Tremont and the Angel Gabriel.

-In early 2006 had to do appendix operation, but managed get the role of Stuart in the touring production of Ben Elton's Rod Stewart musical, Tonight's The Night.
-In April-May 2007 played as Ozzie in the On the Town at the London Coliseum.
-In June played Joilet Jake Blues in The Blues Brothers tribute musical Blues Brothers Unlimited at Centrepoint Theatre, Dubai.
-In August played in Eurobeat at Edinburgh Festival Fringe.
-In September-October played as John the Baptist and Judas in Godspell, with theatre critics Mark Shenton and Sam Marlower praising his projection of charisma, being one of "few bright spots".
+In early 2006, he underwent an appendix operation, but managed get the role of Stuart in the touring production of Ben Elton's Rod Stewart musical, Tonight's The Night.
+In April–May 2007 played as Ozzie in the On the Town at the London Coliseum.
+In June he played Joilet Jake Blues in The Blues Brothers tribute musical Blues Brothers Unlimited at Centrepoint Theatre, Dubai.
+In August, Molloy played in Eurobeat at Edinburgh Festival Fringe.
+In September–October, he played as John the Baptist and Judas in Godspell, with theatre critics Mark Shenton and Sam Marlower praising his projection of charisma, being one of "few bright spots".

 "The important thing is to keep developing the character, to keep it fresh, and, my goodness, a long run takes a lot of self-discipline."

 — —Molloy on his long lasting acting as Frankie Valli in Jersey Boys, West End, London.